cloudfoundry-community/loki-boshrelease/README.md

 $ bosh -d loki delete-deployment
 ```

+## Clap your hands for the dependencies

+The Loki Bosh release wouldn't be possible if it weren't for the great projects and tools they depend on.
+Please check out the list below and clap your hands for them.

+### Loki
+[Loki](https://github.com/grafana/loki) is a highly available, horizontally scalable, multi-tenant log aggregation system inspired by Prometheus system.
+It's licensed under the [AGPL-3.0 license](https://github.com/grafana/loki?tab=AGPL-3.0-1-ov-file#readme).

+### Promtail
+[Promtail](https://github.com/grafana/loki) is an agent which forward the content of logs to a Loki instance.
+It's licensed under the [AGPL-3.0 license](https://github.com/grafana/loki?tab=AGPL-3.0-1-ov-file#readme).

+### JQ
+[JQ](https://github.com/jqlang/jq) is a command-line JSON processor.
+It's licensed under the [[MIT license](https://github.com/jqlang/jq/blob/master/COPYING).

 ## Contribution
 If you would like to contribute something, have an improvement request, or want to make a change inside the code, please open a pull request.